Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 The operations that can be executed by a client are as follows:

-1. **Search:** Looks up a specific key in the most recent version of the log.
+1. **Search:** Performs a lookup on a specific key in the most recent version of the log.
 Clients may request either a specific version of the key, or the most recent version available.
-If the key/version exists, the server returns the corresponding value and a proof of inclusion.
-If the key/version does not exist, the server returns a proof of non-inclusion instead.
+If the key-version pair exists, the server returns the corresponding value and a proof of inclusion.
+If the key-version pair does not exist, the server returns a proof of non-inclusion instead.
-2. **Update:** Adds a new key-value pair to the log and returns a proof of inclusion.
-Note that this means insertions are completed immediately and are not subject to a delay.
+2. **Update:** Adds a new key-value pair to the log, for which the server returns a proof of inclusion.
+Note that this means that new values are added to the log immediately in response to an Update operation, and are not queued for later insertion with a batch of other values.
 3. **Monitor:** While Search and Update are run by the client as necessary, monitoring is done in the background on a recurring basis.
 It both checks that the log is continuing to behave honestly and that no changes have been